 - Once you’ve chosen a name, try it out for a day or so.
 You’ll know right away whether it’s a keeper.
 If not, there are always more puppy names.

 Take a look around you.
 Everywhere you are, you’ll find a variety of terrific ideas on what to name your pooch.
 At first glance, a couple of things will stand out about your new puppy.
 Enjoy him or her for a day or two and take these into consideration.

 - Appearance.
 What’s your dog look like?
 His color, size, and personal style inspire a variety of name choices.
 “Stubbs” would be a great name for a dachshund pup.
 Or you may call a cream-colored cock-a-poo “Buffy.”

 - Personality.
-Given a couple of days, your new dog’s personality will really shine through.
+After a couple of days, your new dog’s personality will shine through.
 Try “Cuddles” for the sweet little guy who loves to get cozy or “Puddles” for the pooch who can’t seem to find the doggie door.

 If you want to go beyond the basics, many famous dog names or foreign dog names can fit the bill.
 Consider these favorite puppy names when making your decision.

 - Celebrity puppy names.
 Today, pooches have more celebrity following than their famous owners.
 Chew on “Lola,” a name used by both Hilary Duff and the Osbournes.

 - TV dogs.
 “Scooby” and “Astro” come to mind if you want to honor a famous TV pup.